OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

      the disc for you.

 #.
 Within the central GRASS data base are a number of sample datasets.
 We'll
-   load the North Carolina location, and the ``user1`` mapset within it.
-Choose the `nc_basic_smp` Location and `user1` working mapset, then click :guilabel:`Ok`.
+   load the Spearfish location, and the ``user1`` mapset within it.
+Choose the `spearfish60` Location and `user1` working mapset, then click :guilabel:`Ok`.

 #.
 To add a map to the QGIS layer list, choose :menuselection:`Plugins --> GRASS --> Add GRASS raster layer`.

-   * In the PERMANENT mapset select the `elevation_shade` map and click :guilabel:`Ok`.
+   * In the PERMANENT mapset select the `aspect` map and click :guilabel:`Ok`.

      .. image:: ../../images/screenshots/1024x768/qgis_grass_layers.jpg
        :scale: 50 %
        :alt: GRASS GIS layers loaded into QGIS
        :align: right

 #.
-Add another GRASS raster layer, this time the `elevation` map from the
+Add another GRASS raster layer, this time the `elevation.10m` map from the
    PERMANENT mapset.

-   * Double click on the `elevation` map in the QGIS layer list and set its transparency to 65%.
+   * Double click on the `elevation.10m` map in the QGIS layer list and in the Transparency tab set its global transparency to 50%.

 #.
 To add a vector map, choose :menuselection:`Plugins --> GRASS --> Add GRASS vector layer`.

-   * From the PERMANENT mapset select the `roadsmajor` map and click :guilabel:`Ok`.
+   * From the PERMANENT mapset select the `roads` map and click :guilabel:`Ok`.

 The plugin also gives you access to many of the powerful GRASS analysis